-We further evaluate the performance of our 2DVMamba on the ADE20K semantic segmentation dataset.
-As shown in Table \ref{tab:ade20k}, 2DVMamba-T outperforms the baseline VMamba-T, achieving a gain of $0.7$ in single-scale mIoU and $0.5$ in multi-scale mIoU.
-It surpasses all previous baselines.
-Notably, the enhancement in segmentation performance is more pronounced compared to that in classification tasks.
-This is likely due to the nature of segmentation, a dense prediction task where maintaining spatial continuity across patches is crucial.
+\textbf{Natural Image Segmentation.} We further evaluate the performance of 2DVMamba on the ADE20K semantic segmentation dataset.
+Tab. \ref{tab:ade20k} shows that 2DVMamba-T outperforms the baseline VMamba-T, achieving a gain of $0.7$ in single-scale mIoU, $0.5$ in multi-scale mIoU and surpassing all baselines.
+Notably, the enhancement in segmentation performance is more pronounced compared to that in classification.
+This is likely due to that segmentation is a dense prediction task where maintaining spatial continuity across patches is crucial.